nathanuphoff/Glimpse-JS/readme.md

-Reveal JS is a dependency-free image library to create image previews that load in an instant.
+Glimpse JS is a dependency-free image library to create image previews that load in an instant.

 Inspiration was drawn from [Facebook](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/) and Medium where tiny placeholder images are rendered blurry, until the actual full-size completes loading.
 This technique greatly reduces perceived load time, and gives page visitors a glimpse of an image instead of a blank space.

 Image previews are encoded with a propitiatory data-string optimised for compression.
 Alternatively, a base64-encoded image can be passed to the image-decoding methods.
 While encoding image previews, optional parameters can be set for image quality, and conversion to monochrome.

 To blur a preview image CSS filter-support is required.

+> Glimpse JS was formerly known as Glimpse JS, but it has come to my attention this name was already taken by an established library.

 # Demo
 [Default options](http://f.cl.ly/items/1d2X0O220z1K3M1H1i0Y/demo-default.html)